diogoccosta/sap_abap/cross-applications/interface_cockpit/README.md

 ### How To Use

 #### 1. Create Interface Proxy
-Using class ```ZBCCL_PO_CALL_MESSAGE``` as a superclass you will create a new class for your specific interface message and then redefine the follouwing methods:
+Using class ```ZBCCL_PO_CALL_MESSAGE``` as a superclass you will create a new class for your specific interface message and then redefine the following methods:
 ```abap
 * GET_DATA( )
 * CHECK_DATA( )